 A recent visit to Dewsbury, the first in many years, was a pretty sorrowful experience.
 The town centre that I knew in my childhood and early adulthood had changed almost beyond recognition.
 Above all, I was sad to see how many shops and buildings looked derelict and boarded up.
 Chatting to an assistant in one of the many charity shops, I heard that there is a movement afoot to improve the town centre.
-I hope that comes to fruition because it would be such a shame to see the town continue to decline.
+However, reading the updated reports of this in March 2020, the £200-million pound regeneration plan has been cut to a share of £68-million with Huddersfield.
+I hope that regeneration comes to fruition because it would be such a shame to see such a proud and historic town continue to decline.

 My paternal great-grandfather, Edward Archer was born in 1875 and he remembered the time when the new Town Hall was built.
 In 1881 he had been living with his father, Smith Archer, at the British Oak Pub in Earlsheaton, where Smith was the publican, but soon afterwards, Smith had lost his living.
 He moved his wife and seven children to number 6, Foundry Street, just off Market Place (between the old Queen’s Foundry the new Town Hall site) and Smith was working nearby as a rag extractor.
 The whole family would be able follow the rise of the new Town Hall with interest.
 My maternal Great-grandmother, Ellen Wilson Fozzard and her husband Herbert Hemingway also lived in the town centre, off Crackenedge Lane, with their six surviving children.
 Ellen was a dressmaker and would be sure to bedeck her children in their finest clothes for the opening of the new Town Hall.